top of page

 Shift the Culture: From “Always On” to “Intentional Off”

-One of the hardest shifts for many leaders is realizing that rest is productive.
-In fact, companies that prioritize employee well-being experience higher retention, greater creativity, and stronger team cohesion.
+One of the toughest shifts for many leaders is realizing that rest is productive.
+Companies prioritizing employee well-being tend to see higher retention rates, greater creativity, and stronger team cohesion.
+So, how can you create that kind of culture?

 1. Model What You Preach